nzakas/understandinges6/manuscript/03-Functions.md

 };
 ```

 This restriction exists because object literal setters are restricted to a single parameter.
-Rest parameters are, by definition, an infinite number of arguments, so they're not allowed in this context.
+Rest parameters are, by definition, an infinite number of items, so they're not allowed in this context.

 #### How Rest Parameters Affect the arguments Object